Felix-Zhenghao/paper-distillation/README.md

   1. SigLIP-DinoV2 visual encoder 'gives spatial understanding'.
 Check this paper: "Prismatic vlms: Investigating the design space of visually-conditioned language models".
   2. Fine-tuning visual encoder together, rather than freezing it is essential for the perf.
 The question is what is the difference between the initial visual representation and the fine-tuned representation.
 Check out.

+### HOVER: Versatile Neural Whole-Body Controller for Humanoid Robots

+- Main Idea

+  1. Unify the command space of humanoid robots with various downstream tasks
+- Methods

+  1. Train goal-oriented behavior tracking oracle policy and distill.
+Add mask if the downstream policy is only considered on a subspace of the unified command space.
+- My thoughts

+  1. Experiments show it can outperform specified command space or method.
+  2. **The interesting question is how information from one subspace can help the representation of action in another subspace and thus form a more coordinated whole body control.
+Can we do self-supervised motion prediction and generation in the unified command space**??
+  3. It is still embodiment-specific.
+The key is it unifies command space of a single embodiment configuration regardless of the downstream tasks.

 # Fundamental Research of AI

 ### Were RNNs All We Needed?